What is Ethereum?

 Verify and Fund

 In order to fund your exchange account you will need to verify your identity.
 This often involves sending in copies of your drivers license, a utility bill, and in many cases a selfie of you holding your ID.
-This is normal for Canadian exchanges.
+This is normal for local exchanges.

 2. Buy your Ethereum